Error Feedback Can Accurately Compress Preconditioners: Method

 \subsection{Low-Rank Compression of Preconditioners}

-In Appendix~\ref{app:low-rank}, we discuss low-rank compression of the gradients used in the preconditioner.
-Specifically, this requires re-implementing the $\textsc{Compress}$ step in Algorithm~\ref{algorithm:generic-efcp} via a low-rank approximation of the gradient, which we do using an efficient variant of power iteration~\cite{vogelsPowerSGDPracticalLowRank2019}.
-Then, we again consider the M-FAC algorithm and reformulate its algebraic operations to leverage low-rank matrices for memory and computational savings.
+\AK{We also implement} the $\textsc{Compress}$ step in Algorithm~\ref{algorithm:generic-efcp} via a low-rank approximation of the gradient, \AK{computed} using an efficient variant of power iteration~\cite{vogelsPowerSGDPracticalLowRank2019}. \AK{Similar to Top-$k$ compression, we reformulate algebraic operations of M-FAC to leverage low-rank matrices for memory and computational savings. } We provide implementation details in Appendix~\ref{app:low-rank} and \AK{additionally explain the relation between matrix decomposition rank $\rho$ and compression rate $k$ of Top-$k$ in Appendix~\ref{appendix:rank-topk-connection}. }